CatalogueOfLife/portal/_posts/2022-08-15-editor-vacancy.md

 #### Recommended and advantageous skills
 - Experience or demonstrated ability to work across multiple taxonomic groups
 - Enjoying working in an international team of specialists
-- Familiarity with Darwin Core or Frictionless Data
-- Experience with git and github
 - Familiarity with relevant IT tools and data conversion scripts
 - Experience working alongside a software development team
 - User experience with taxonomic editing tools and cybertaxonomy